Have you ever seen a decked out 4×4 and immediately knew there wasn’t a snowball’s chance in hell that it was road legal?

 Have additional lighting

-Installing additional driving lights can be done without the need for an inspection providing they are designed and securely fitted in a way that reduces the likelihood of injury to a person, does not impair the driver’s view of the road and light emitted does not cause discomfort to the driver or other motorists through devices or reflecting off surfaces.
+Installing additional driving lights can be done without the need for an inspection providing they are designed and securely fitted in a way that reduces the likelihood of injury to a person, does not impair the driver’s view of the road and the light emitted does not cause discomfort to the driver or other motorists through devices or reflecting off surfaces.

 Additional driving lights should remain switched off when high beam headlights are not in operation and automatically switch off when high beam headlights are either turned off or the headlamps are dipped.